 to expire binary log files automatically after a given number of

-days (see Section 5.1.4, “Server System Variables”).
+days (see Section 5.1.7, “Server System Variables”).
 If you are

 using replication, you should set the variable no lower than the

-remove binary logs on demand, use the
+To remove binary logs on demand, use the

-BINARY LOGS statement (see
+PURGE BINARY LOGS statement (see

-flushing occurs when you issue a
+flushing occurs when you execute a

-statement or execute a mysqladmin
+LOGS statement or a mysqladmin

-flush-logs, mysqladmin refresh, mysqldump
+flush-logs, mysqladmin refresh,

 mysqldump --flush-logs, or mysqldump

 --master-data command.
 See Section 22.214.171.124, “FLUSH Statement”,

-Section 4.5.2, “mysqladmin — Client for Administering a MySQL Server”, and Section 4.5.4, “mysqldump — A Database Backup Program”.
+Section 4.5.2, “mysqladmin — A MySQL Server Administration Program”, and Section 4.5.4, “mysqldump — A Database Backup Program”.
 In

-A log-flushing operation does the following:
+A log-flushing operation has the following effects:

 If binary logging is enabled, the server closes the current binary log file and opens a new log file with the next sequence number.